viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

       - [Azure Virtual Desktop apps from the Microsoft Store](/azure/virtual-desktop/users/connect-remote-desktop-client) are saved in snapshots.
 To prevent these apps from being saved in snapshots, add then to the app filtering list.
   - [remote applications integrated locally (RAIL)](/openspecs/windows_protocols/ms-rdperp/485e6f6d-2401-4a9c-9330-46454f0c5aba) windows

-## User controlled settings for Recall

-The following options are user controlled in Recall from the **Settings** > **Privacy & Security** > **Recall & Snapshots** page:

-- Allow snapshots to be saved
-- Website filtering
-- App filtering
-- Storage allocation
-    - When the storage limit is reached, the oldest snapshots are deleted first.
-- Deleting snapshots
-    - Delete all snapshots
-    - Delete snapshots within a specific time frame

 ## Information for developers